 A journey that began on a summery day in June 2016 culminates on this wintery day in January 2017...I'm wrapping up my final review of Eric Metaxas' wonderful and timely book, If You Can Keep It.
-Last summer I was allowed on board his booklaunch team.
+Last summer I joined his booklaunch team.
 I have enthusiastically and passionately blogged about it extensively (and some of those posts have hit my all time top 10 blog-posts-that-have-been-read list).
 Yet I have had one final post left in reserve saved in my draft folder...because I have an action point in mind that is not in the book and I've struggled with how to say something.

 When I first saw Metaxas' announcement about If You Can Keep It, I enthusiastically put it on my "to read" list.
 Then I was even more excited to be accepted to the booklaunch team...because I'd then get to have more opportunity to talk about something that has been important to me for years.
 My goal as a teacher my entire life has been, to the best of my ability, to incorporate an "if you can keep it" mindset as much as possible into all of my teaching.
 I've started out with the little that I know and keep adding as I go.
 I knew this would be a great resource (and I was right).